saltstack/salt/doc/topics/roadmap/index.rst

 2.0.0
 =====

 2.0.0 will require a number of serious additions and overhauls.
-We wand to make the transport layer much cleaner and clean up the crypto dependencies.
+We want to make the transport layer much cleaner and clean up the crypto dependencies.
 Figure out how to get more speed out of Salt and make it more memory efficient.
 The security system needs some additions to make it more